PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 object is almost exactly the same as the one in `asyncio` module, see [tasks.py#25](http://hg.python.org/cpython/file/3.4/Lib/asyncio/tasks.py#l25), with more error handling and most importantly some additional useful function that hide implementation details from users to make it easier to use.
-And of course there's also the most important thing which is the event loop being the core runner instead of thread pools.
+Of course there's also the most important thing which is the event loop being the core runner instead of thread pools.

 Hopefully this article made you eager to get more from generators.
-If so I highly recommend reading David Beazley's trilogy one this topic:
+If so I highly recommend reading David Beazley's trilogy on this topic:

 1. [Generator Tricks for Systems Programmers](http://www.dabeaz.com/generators/)
 2. [A Curious Course on Coroutines and Concurrency](http://www.dabeaz.com/coroutines/)